If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 1. Recognition and Importance

-The DELE test began its journey in 1989 and is famous worldwide.
+The DELE test was launched in 1989 and is widely recognized worldwide.

 DELE is the first and most preferred Spanish ability test that comes to the mind of almost everyone who wants to learn the Spanish language.